 top of page

-In 2024, Philip joined the Chamber Orchestra of Europe (COE).
-With COE, he has had the opportunity to collaborate with world-class conductors and soloists, including Sir Simon Rattle, Yannick Nézet-Séguin, Sir András Schiff, and Robin Ticciati.
+Philip Nelson is a versatile double bassist whose career spans orchestral, chamber, and solo performance.
+A member of the Chamber Orchestra of Europe, he performs regularly with leading conductors and soloists, including Sir Simon Rattle, Yannick Nézet-Séguin, Sir András Schiff, and Robin Ticciati.

-As a soloist, he has performed with the Munich Chamber Orchestra, Neue Philharmonie Westfalen, and the Theater & Philharmonie Altenburg-Gera.
-His recording credits include Cipriani Potter’s Concertante with the BBC National Orchestra of Wales.
-Philip has received multiple awards at international competitions, including prizes at the International Society of Bassists Solo Competition, BassEurope Solo Competition, and Sperger Competition, and was recently a semi-finalist in the 2023 ARD Competition.
+As a soloist, Philip has performed with the Munich Chamber Orchestra, Neue Philharmonie Westfalen, Theater & Philharmonie Altenburg-Gera, and the BBC National Orchestra of Wales, with whom he recorded Cipriani Potter’s Concertante.
+His playing has been recognised at several international competitions, including the International Society of Bassists Solo Competition, BassEurope Solo Competition, the Sperger Competition, and the 2023 ARD Competition.

 bottom of page